-If the headline is not good enough to make someone click on it, then what’s the point of writing for hours in the first place?
+If your headline is not good enough to make someone click on it, then what’s the point of writing for hours in the first place?
 In this article, I am going to discuss a few tips that you can follow to write better headlines effortlessly.

-But keep in mind that there are infinite ways to compose a perfect headline, and you can easily get yourself lost in the sea of these endless recommendations.
+However, keep in mind that there are infinite ways to compose a perfect headline, and you can easily get yourself lost in the sea of these endless recommendations.
 I did the same mistake at first and my advice would be to follow a few of the techniques you like and stick to them.

 What makes a headline powerful?